 |What it is||System for deriving insights related to business.||Data Storage: historical along with the current.|

-So I finally want to conclude this article as BI tools like QlikView, MSBI, Oracle BI all access data from Data Warehouses.
-And let business users create more granular and presentable reports, graphs, charts which help top executives to make a more effective business decision in different functional areas like finance, supply chain, human resources, sales & marketing, and customer service.
+So I finally want to conclude this article as BI tools like QlikView, MSBI, and Oracle BI all access data from Data Warehouses.
+And let business users create more granular and presentable reports, graphs, and charts, which help top executives to make more effective business decisions in different functional areas like finance, supply chain, human resources, sales & marketing, and customer service.

-This has been a guide to Business Intelligence vs Data Warehouse, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This is a guide to Business Intelligence vs Data Warehouse.
+Here we have discussed head-to-head comparison, key differences, and a comparison table.
 You may also look at the following articles to learn more –